07: Stans to Sachseln

 Its route quickly leads to the modest Knirri chapel, perched at the roadside.
 This chapel, dedicated to Maria zum Schnee, evokes an ancient legend of a furious avalanche that, in a whimsical surge, spared this patch of land, leaving this haven of peace intact.

-On the horizon, beyond Stans, a segment of the majestic Lake Lucerne timidly emerges, bordered by the charming villages of Hergiswil and Stansstad, belonging to the canton of Nidwalden, while further away, Horw emerges near Lucerne.
+On the horizon, beyond Stans, a segment of the majestic Lake Lucerne timidly emerges, bordered by the charming villages of Hergiswil and Stansstad, belonging to the canton of Nidwalden, while further away, Horw emerges near Luzern.

 For the avid geographers, a map reveals the complexity of this extraordinary lake, held captive by several cantons, like a natural wonder bewitching to behold.